Kerem1989/Kerem1989/README.md

 ## 🚀 About Me

-I'm a fullstack software developer based in Stockholm, Sweden, with a passion for creating elegant solutions to complex problems.
-I specialize in **system integrations**, **API development**, and **AI-powered applications** that streamline business processes and enhance user experiences.
+I'm a software developer based in Stockholm, Sweden, focusing on **C#/.NET**, **FlowFactory**, and **system integrations**.
+I build solutions with Jira integration and AI support via Azure, develop systems in Java/Spring Boot with authentication, data modeling, and REST APIs.
+Certified in **Microsoft Azure AI Fundamentals (AI-900)**.

 💼 **Currently working on:**
+- **Software Developer @ RelyITS** - Developing solutions in FlowFactory with focus on configuration, automation, and custom controls (HTML/CSS/JS).
+Building custom activities in C#/.NET for backend logic and integrations
-- **Head of IT @ Action10** - Leading IT infrastructure, digital transformation (OnlyOffice → Notion), and developing an AI assistant using LLM and RAG for volunteer onboarding
+- **Head of IT @ Action10** (Volunteer) - Leading IT infrastructure, Microsoft 365 administration, and developing an AI assistant (A10 Buddy) using LLM and RAG for volunteer onboarding
-- **Software Developer @ We Clean Green** - Building sustainable solutions with Python, React, and TypeScript, including an AI-powered CO₂ calculator with Azure OpenAI
-- **Software Developer @ Levant Insights Consulting** - Developing a headless CMS with Spring Boot, migrating websites to modern React/Tailwind stacks, and implementing AI-powered publishing workflows

 🔧 **Previously:**
+- **Levant Insights Consulting** - Built a CMS in Spring Boot with AI integration via Spring AI, migrated website to React/Tailwind achieving top Google rankings
+- **Clean Green** - Developed cleangreen.se with Python, React, TypeScript, and built an AI-powered CO₂ calculator with Azure OpenAI
-- Built an internal support system at **FlowFactory** that replaced Zendesk, reducing costs and increasing flexibility
+- **FlowFactory** - Built an internal support system replacing Zendesk, with Azure AI Foundry and Jira/Trello integrations
-- Developed integrations with Azure AI Foundry, Jira, and Trello for automated workflows
-- Led fullstack development projects with Spring Boot and React

 ## 🛠️ Tech Stack